MUDE-2025/PA1.6/3_LLMs_in_Practice.md

 conda install -r pyyaml pytest
 ```

-## Task 3.2 Update your MUDE environment
+## Task 3.2 Familiarize yourself with the codebase

 Use AI to familiarize yourself with the provided codebase.
 Understand how the different modules interact with each other.
 Also use it to understand the file structure.